'Erase The Mistake' effort addresses unwanted tattoos

 “Quite simply, the Facial Center staff refused to take our money and are donating the service.
 I cannot convey how grateful we are to Dr. Jack Krajekian and his wonderful team at The Facial Center.”

-Now through 5 p.m.
+Starting Monday, Aug.
+17, through 5 p.m.
 Aug.
-31, The Facial Center is inviting additional applicants to be considered, who will be evaluated on a wide array of criteria -- the level of impact it would have on one’s life, the tattoo’s size, color, and location on the body, to name a few.
+31, The Facial Center is inviting additional applicants to be considered, who will be evaluated on a wide array of criteria — the level of impact it would have on one’s life, the tattoo’s size, color, and location on the body, to name a few.
 After the deadline, The Facial Center will conduct interviews and consultations with applicants.
-Krajekian will announce two recipients of the no-cost tattoo removals in September.
+Krajekian will announce the two lucky recipients of the no-cost tattoo removals in September.

 “Laser tattoo removal is by far the most effective way to remove tattoos,” Krajekian said.
 “No matter how much you dislike the tattoo(s) on your body, removal should be conducted under the direct supervision of a licensed physician who is board-certified in order to ensure both safety and efficacy.”